syl22-00/pocketsphinx.js/README.md

 ```

 Remember to check the return values of the different calls and compare them to `Module.ReturnType....`.

+For a keyword spotting search, use `addKeyword` instead of `addGrammar` as explained previously and use `getCount` instead of `getHyp`. `getCount` returns the number of times the key phrase was spotted since recognition started.

 ## 3.5 Releasing memory